AlexFabre/commit-format/README.md

 # commit-format
-A tool to format git commit messages.
+A tool to perform simple checks on git commit messages.

 ## Supported checkers

 - Check that each message lines does not exceed a length limit.
-The option `-l <int>` allow custom length (default 80 chars).
+Option `-l <int>` allow for custom length (default is 80 chars).
 - Check that codespell does not find any spelling mistake on commit messages.

 ## Installation